microsoft/sqldev/pages/php/ubuntu/php-ubuntu-1.md

 {% include partials/install_sqlcmd_linux_ubuntu.md %}

 > You have successfully installed the PHP Driver for SQL Server on your Ubuntu machine.
-You now have everything you need to start writing your PHP apps with SQL Server!
+You now have everything you need to start writing PHP apps with SQL Server!